Gruximillian/sequential-keybinding/README.md

 }
 ```

-As you can see, new `keyMapper` function accepts one more parameter (dooh!) `callback` which is a function that we want to execute after a key is pressed.
+As you can see, new `keyMapper` function accepts one more parameter (dooh!), `callback`, which is a function that we want to execute after a key is pressed.
 On the last line inside `keyMapper` function, we are calling that `callback` function and passing to it some variables that it needs.
 When `keyMapper` is called, we passed to it the function named `updateBackground` which is declared after the `keyMapper` function.
 Function `updateBackground` basically contains those two last lines from `keyMapper` that we have removed.
 With this we have completely separated the key sequence saving and the action that is performed after that sequence is obtained.
 If we were to write a new function and pass it to the `keyMapper` as the callback instead of the `updateBackground` function, we can get a completely different behavior.

 ### A step back